Saudi Arabia warns of shift away from U.S. over Syria, Iran

 Saudi Arabia's intelligence chief is vowing that the kingdom will make a "major shift" in relations with the United States to protest perceived American inaction over Syria's civil war as well as recent U.S. overtures to Iran, a source close to Saudi policy said on Tuesday.

-"The shift away from the U.S. is a major one," the source said.
+"The shift away from the U.S. is a major one," the source close to Saudi policy said.
 "Saudi doesn't want to find itself any longer in a situation where it is dependent."

 It was not immediately clear whether the reported statements by Prince Bandar, who was the Saudi ambassador to Washington for 22 years, had the full backing of King Abdullah.